 Enrolled students in the final year of their course are eligible.
 This includes research graduates who have submitted their thesis, but not received leave to supplicate.
 Students who are on suspension, visiting students and associate students are not eligible.
 The project does not need to be course-related.
 Applicants should be in need of financial support, and be able to demonstrate that their proposed project meets one of the two aims of the Alice Horsman Fund:

-The planned travel or project must start after the course completion date.
+The planned travel or project must start after the course completion date and end before 31st December 2025.
+For projects ending after this date, finalists can apply for Alice Horsman Scholarships in Michaelmas Term.
 Please note that travel to places where students are usually resident when not in Oxford will not normally be funded.

 Award levels